canonical/pebble/tests/README.md

 ### Visual Studio Code Settings

-For the VSCode Go extention to work properly with files with build tags, add the following:
+For the VSCode Go and gopls extention to work properly with files containing build tags, add the following:

 ```json
 {